 The most direct source of the reception of Hermetic knowledge in the oriental tradition was Sassanian Persia, the last period of the Persian Empire before the Islamic invasion.
 The empire took its name from the House of Sasan who governed from 224 to 651 AD.
 The Sassanians succeeded the Parthian Empire and was a leading regional and ‘world’ power, alongside the Roman-Byzantine Empire.
 Iy held this position for four centuries.
 This empire was perfectly situated to be a cultural conduit between India, Greece, Rome and the Middle East and this had been the case for a very long time.
 Even to this day, the strategic geography of Iran is extraordinary, sharing borders with Turkey, Iraq, Pakistan,, Afghanistan, Armenia, Azerbaijan, Russia and beyond.
 The US military currently has Iran surrounded in ten countries to make sure she is contained.
 Persia had long had relations with Asia, including China long before the onslaught of Alexander the Great and the subsequent Hellenizing of much of the known world.

-In Alexandria, Priests of Isis mixed with Hindus and Buddhists as well as Jews, Christians and a wide array of Greek philosophers, Gnostics, and Pythagoreans.
+In Alexandria, Priests of Isis mixed with Hindus and Buddhists as well as Jews, Christians, a wide array of Greek philosophers, Gnostics, and Pythagoreans.
 Ideas, traditions, and wisdom were not merely shared but in many cases, syncretized.
 It has been said of the Parsis in India that they are like sugar in milk.
 This is true of many traditions.
 It is difficult, for example, to read Plotinus without being reminded of Hindu metaphysics or to read St, John’s Gospel without being reminded of Philo, a brilliant Hellenized Jew.
 It is not always an easy task to see where one tradition ends and another begins.

 Until the Islamic conquests, which began in the lifetime of Muhammad and spread from Spain to India within 60 yrs of his death, the desert-dwelling Arabs had a primitive, but fascinating desert culture.
 It mostly consisted of an oral tradition and the level of literacy was not high.
 Written language had no great utility beyond that used in trade.
 Indeed the Prophet himself was known to be illiterate.
 The Arab tribes were frequently at war with each other, which further impeded a scholarly tradition, As a trading people, they did, of course, come into contact with other cultures.
-However, there were no centers of learning and those who were identified as learned were most often the Christians, Jews and to some extent the Chaldeans.
+However, there were no centres of learning and those who were identified as learned were most often the Christians, Jews and to some extent the Chaldeans.
 The work of transposing the spoken word of the Prophet into the written Quran would have mostly fallen to Jewish scribes.

 Massive invasions are usually violent and demonstrate little or no interest in the culture being conquered unless it can be readily turned into profit, either of monetary or propagandistic.
 The second form takes places when places of indigenous worship are destroyed and replaced with the religious symbols of the invading force.
-This has been the key to the creation of hegemony since earliest times.
+This has been the key to the creation of hegemony since the earliest times.
 Typically, indigenous languages are also replaced by the language of the conqueror.
 This was certainly the case with Arabic.
 The Persians had not taken the threat of an Arab invasion seriously.
 That was a fatal mistake and one that proved that a sufficiently riled up group of illiterate desert dwellers could do hitherto unimaginable damage to a greatly advanced society.
 The Armies of Islam would prove the same point, time and time again.
 Temples were razed.
 Religions outlawed and Mosques built where previously sacred places were celebrated by the vanquished indigenous culture.
 Conversely, invading forces are exposed to cultural ideas, including ones seen as scientific, that serve to edify the culture of the invader.

 Van Bladel writes: “Middle Persian, the language of the Sasanian court and administration of government, as well as their Magian (Zoroastrian) religion, was displaced by Arabic after the Arab conquest and colonization of Iran in the seventh and eighth centuries.3 Arabic, the prestigious language of the new rulers and of their new religion, Islam, superseded written Iranian languages almost entirely.
 Education and literacy in Middle Persian and other Iranian languages became practically obsolete for Iranians who converted to